CoryPAnderson/ack2/DEVELOPERS.md

 The test suite can build what we call an "option coverage" file if the `ACK_OPTION_COVERAGE` environment variable is set to a truthy value.
-The option coverage file lists all of the options provided to the various options provided to the various invocations of ack used in the test suite.
-`dev/display-options-coverage.pl` reads this file and prints the options that are *not* used in the test suite.
+The option coverage file lists all of the options provided and the various invocations of ack used in the test suite.
+The script `dev/display-options-coverage.pl` reads this file and prints the options that are *not* used in the test suite.
 This helps find new options that haven't had tests written for them yet.